gruntwork-io/docs/docs/guides/stay-up-to-date/terraform/how-to-update-to-aws-provider-v4/index.md

 ## What you’ll learn in this guide

-This guide consists of three main sections:
+This guide consists of two main sections:

 <div className="dlist">